In a search for aesthetics, beauty and excitement at the Geneva Motor Show

 These are my takeaways from the Geneva Motor Show, please let me know if you have visited it and which car did you like most.

-To see another car articles please click here.
+To see other car articles please click here.